 Get some executive couching.
 Lead by listening: don't just get feedback from the customers get it from the staff as well.

-I applied through a recruiter.
-The process took 2 days.
-I interviewed at Architech (Toronto, ON (Canada)) in July 2015.
+I applied online.
+The process took a week.
+I interviewed at Architech.

 I applied online and received a phone call from the HR within one week.
 It was a brief 15 minute phone interview.
 At the end of the interview I was assigned a Programming Development Exercise to complete within 48 hours.
 I completed the exercise within the 48 hour time limit with results as requested in the exercise and emailed the solution to HR.
 Received no further response or feedback from the HR.